 Potential sediment delivery from roads used in conjunction with the proposed timber harvest would be reduced.
-Approximately 1.2 miles of road construction would be implemented to extend existing roads.
-The new road construction would not cross any streams in the project area and would be obliterated or restricted at the close of the contract.
-In addition to improving existing stream crossings in the project area, approximately 34 miles of road within the project area would be upgraded to meet current BMP standards.
+Approximately 1.2 miles of road construction would be implemented to extend existing roads; 0.6 miles of road would be relocated.
+The new road construction would cross 1 ephemeral draw and 1 first-order stream and would be obliterated or restricted at the close of the contract.
+In addition to replacing 3 existing stream crossings in the project area, approximately 39 miles of road within the project area would be upgraded or reconstructed to meet current BMP standards.
 Upgrading existing roads to meet current BMP standards and maintaining roads that presently meet BMP standards would further reduce the risk of sediment delivery.
-TABLE III-2 -DIRECT EFFECTS OF ACTION ALTERNATIVE C TO ANNUAL WATER YIELD displays the number of acres harvested and the expected increase in annual water yield.
+TABLE III-3 -DIRECT EFFECTS OF ACTION ALTERNATIVE C TO ANNUAL WATER YIELD displays the number of acres harvested and the expected increase in annual water yield.
 All watersheds would remain under the threshold of concern.